What is OMD?

-Causes of an OMD also might include poor breathing habits, such as breathing through the mouth.
-Whatever the cause, your orofacial functions—the muscles of the mouth and face, as well as the tongue—adapt, creating negative behaviors which manifest as OMDs.
+Causes of an OMD might include poor breathing habits, such as breathing through the mouth.
+Whatever the cause, your orofacial functions — the muscles of the mouth and face, as well as the tongue — adapt, creat

 Many negative oral habits also classify as OMD, including the following:

 Myofunctional therapy has been proven as a sound treatment option for treating OMDs.
-Orofacial myofunctional therapy (OMT) consists of a course of exercises of the muscles of the face, mouth, and tongue.
+Orofacial myofunctional therapy (OMT or MFT) consists of a course of exercises of the muscles of the face, mouth, and tongue.
 These exercises are simple and usually pain-free.
 A course of myofunctional therapy corrects the negative habits and behavior of an OMD by re-training the muscles to perform correctly.

-Myofunctional therapy also can correct resting posture of the tongue or jaw.
-These resting posture issues can cause problems with the airway, a major contributing factor to a sleep breathing disorder such as obstructive sleep apnea.
+Myofunctional therapy also can correct resting oral posture, including that of the tongue, lips, and jaw.
+These rest posture issues can cause problems with facial growth, as well as with the airway, which is a major contributing factor to a sleep breathing disorder, such as obstructive sleep apnea.

 Consequences of an OMD

 An OMD can affect swallowing, an action that occurs thanks to a balance between the tongue and muscles in the face, mouth, and throat.
-Abnormal behavior of the facial muscles also can affect appearance, making a person appear dull or sluggish or producing a facial grimace.
-Speech issues, such as a lisp or problems articulating particular sounds, also can result from a misaligned posture of the tongue and lips.
+Abnormal behavior of the facial muscles can also affect your appearance, making a person appear dull, sluggish, or as if they are protruding a facial grimace.
+Speech issues, such as a lisp or difficulty articulating particular sounds, can also result from a misaligned posture of the tongue and lips.